Lettuce Turnip The Beet

 ------------------------------------------

 Beet greens are the purple and green colored leaves that grow from beets.
-They're absolutely packed with vitamin K, containing 152.0 mcg (127 %) in just 1 cup (38 g).
-Beet greens are also rich in vitamins A and C, which promote healthy vision and provide anti-inflammatory benefits.
+They're absolutely packed with vitamin K, containing 152.0 mcg (127 %) in just 1 cup (38 g), supporting blood clotting.
+Beet greens are also rich in vitamin A, particularly the carotenoids lutein and zeaxanthin, which benefit eye health by combatting macular degeneration.
+Moreover, beet greens are a rich source of vitamin C, which has anti-inflammatory effects and aids in tissue repair.
+Finally, beet greens contain gluconsinolates, which are shown to be anti-cancer, anti-microbial, and anti-inflammatory.

 Serving Size: 1 cup (38 g)